matrix-org/rageshake/docs/submitted_reports.md

 L = log level, (W=Warn, I=Info, etc)
 ```

-New log files are started each restart of the app.
+New log files are started each restart of the app, but some log files may not contain all data from the start of the session.

 ## Element iOS